 Jennifer T. Chayes

-(Microsoft Research), Phase Transitions in Computer Science.
+(Microsoft Research), Phase Transitions in Computer Science

 Phase transitions are familiar phenomena in physical systems.
 But they